 Who Makes an Evacuation Decision?

-Talbot County Emergency Management Agency will activate its Emergency Operations Center to provide guidance to municipalities such as Oxford.
+Talbot County Emergency Services will activate its Emergency Operations Center to provide guidance to municipalities such as Oxford.

 The County makes the decision regarding regional evacuation and would recommend evacuation of Oxford.
 Town officials will then follow up.
 Oxford’s “Adverse Weather Emergency Operations Plan” is on file in the town office.